MCLELLANINTERNATIONAL/taskLists/README.md

 ## Overview

-This Task List project was created to strengthen my understanding of TypeScript and how it improves reliability, structure, and maintainability in JavaScript-based applications.
+As a software engineer, I am continually expanding my ability to work with modern programming languages and tools.
+Task List software program was created to strengthen my understanding of TypeScript and how it improves reliability, structure, and maintainability in JavaScript-based applications.
 By building a practical application, I focused on learning how TypeScript supports stronger typing, modular code organization, and safer program design.

-The software I developed is a TypeScript Task List application that runs in the terminal.
-It allows users to manage tasks interactively by adding new tasks, creating subtasks, editing tasks, toggling completion status, deleting tasks, and viewing task statistics.
+Developing a TypeScript Task List application that runs in the terminal that allows users to manage tasks interactively by adding new tasks, creating subtasks, editing tasks, toggling completion status, deleting tasks, and viewing task statistics.
 All output is displayed directly in the terminal, demonstrating how a TypeScript application can operate as a command-line tool.
 Tasks are stored in lists and can contain nested subtasks, allowing the program to demonstrate recursion when searching, counting, or modifying tasks.

 It also demonstrates several important programming concepts used in modern software development.
 Using classes to organize the task management and storage logic, lists to store collections of tasks and subtasks, and recursive functions to navigate nested task structures.
 Asynchronous functions are used to load and save tasks from a JSON file, ensuring that file operations do not block the application.
 The software also demonstrates throwing and handling exceptions, which helps ensure that invalid inputs and missing tasks are handled safely without crashing the program.